 GRADUATE STUDENT INTAKE POLICY

-We ask that you keep in mind that, rather than line editing and proofreading, tutorials are geared toward improving your writing skills and developing strategies to meet your writing goals.
+Our tutoring philosophy is the same for undergrads and grads; tutors act as writing coaches and offer strategies to help the writer reach their goals for the project.
+This can include work on grammar, variation, clarity, and other style-related issues, but the Writing Center is not a proofreading or copy-editing service.
 Graduate writers who need copy-editing services are encouraged to hire an editor.
 You can email firstname.lastname@example.org for a list of local editors for hire.
 These editors do not work for UConn, and they do charge fees.